Wall Township, New Jersey: Rail

 NJ Transit offers passenger train service at stations at Belmar, Manasquan and Spring Lake.
 Commuter service is provided on the North Jersey Coast Line, offering express and local service.
 Diesel service operates from Hoboken Terminal to Bay Head station.
 Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
 Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.

 Aviation

-Monmouth Executive Airport, which is located in the township (despite having a Farmingdale address), supplies short-distance flights for private jets to surrounding areas.
+Monmouth Executive Airport, which is located in the township (despite having a Farmingdale address), offers short-distance flights for private jets to surrounding areas.
 The next nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 35 mi west (about 43 minutes drive); and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 40 mi north (about 55 minutes drive) from the center of Wall Township.